-The Student Ambassador and Mentor (SAM) Working Group invites colleagues from the wider NERUPI network to join us at this session where two of our members will be sharing their practice and experience of working to build inclusive and supportive student ambassador communities.
+The Student Ambassador and Mentor (SAM) Working Group invited colleagues from the wider NERUPI network to join us at this session where two of our members shared their practice and experience of working to build inclusive and supportive student ambassador communities.

-Dr Emma Ferguson, Student Ambassador Coordinator at the University of Salford, will begin by sharing the practical steps taken at the University to create a culture where all students, including those with additional access needs, feel valued, supported and a strong sense of belonging.
+Dr Emma Ferguson from the University of Salford shared the practical steps taken at the University to create a culture where all students, including those with additional access needs, feel valued, supported and a strong sense of belonging.

-The session will then move to a focused case study led by Amna Bhatti, Access Officer at University College London.
-Amna will begin by providing an overview of Ramadan, including key practices such as fasting and prayer.
-She will then discuss how institutions can effectively support student ambassadors observing Ramadan while working, emphasising the importance of flexibility, understanding and community.
+Moving to a focussed case-study, Amna Bhatti from University College London provided an overview of Ramadan, including key practices such as fasting and prayer.
+She then discussed how institutions can effectively support student ambassadors observing Ramadan while working, emphasising the importance of flexibility, understanding and community.

 Emma is the Student Ambassador Coordinator at the University of Salford, where she has worked for almost three years managing and developing a large ambassador programme.
 Prior to this, Emma worked in student recruitment and outreach, supporting ambassadors at UCAS exhibitions and careers fairs across the United Kingdom.
 Emma also lectured at the University of Huddersfield during her PhD research, which sparked her passion for working with students.